Skip to main content

 Lived and died in oblivion, forgotten by time."

 Nearly a month after Shah Jahan's death, Emperor Alamgir came to take the throne of Agra.
-He visited Jahanara Begum and apologized for his behaviour.
-He offered peace and raised her monthly revenue and gave her back the post of Padishah Begum.
-She left for Delhi with Jani Begum for Ali Mardan Khan’s house in Delhi where she stayed and worked on Sufism.
+He visited Jahanara Begum and apologised for his behaviour.
+He offered peace and raised her monthly revenue, and gave her back the post of Padishah Begum.
+She left for Delhi with Jani Begum for Ali Mardan Khan’s house in Delhi, where she stayed and worked on Sufism.
 She refused to stay in the fort where her brother was murdered.
 Her influence on Aurangzeb’s politics was very limited as she tried in vain to make him change his opinions on Hindus.
-He, however, at her request made Chattar Sal’s youngest son Bhao Singh the Rao of Bundi and the jagir of Aurangabad.
+He, however, at her request, made Chattar Sal’s youngest son Bhao Singh the Rao of Bundi and the jagir of Aurangabad.

-She died finally in peace, on the morning of 6th September 1681 at her house in Shahjanabad and was mourned by her nieces and the people of Hind.
-The emperor declared a three-day state of mourning for his beloved sister of his, upon whom he bestowed the title of Sahibat Ur Zamani or Mistress of the Age.
+She died finally in peace, on the morning of 6th September 1681, at her house in Shahjanabad and was mourned by her nieces and the people of Hind.
+The emperor declared a three-day state of mourning for his beloved sister, his, upon whom he bestowed the title of Sahibat Ur Zamani or Mistress of the Age.

 “He is the living, the sustaining